-Infection: The chance of infection is approximately 1%.
+Infection: The chance of infection is between 0.25% – 0.50%.
 Infections that only involve the skin usually respond quickly to antibiotics.
 Should an infection involve the hip replacement itself then further surgery may be necessary, followed by a longer course of antibiotics given intravenously.
 It is very rarely necessary to remove the hip replacement completely to allow the bacterial infection to be treated.
 A spacer is commonly put in its place which is loaded with strong antibiotics to treat the infection very aggressively.
 A new hip replacement would then be implanted once blood tests confirm that the infection has been treated fully.

 Deep vein thrombosis (DVT): The risk of a blood clot is less than 1%.
 We take this seriously because once a clot forms there is a small chance that this could travel to the lung, known as a Pulmonary Embolism (PE) – Although extremely rare a PE can be fatal (1:10,000).
 To minimize this risk we routinely give you blood thinners for 5 weeks after surgery.
 Compression stockings should be worn for 2 weeks and you should also aim to be as active as possible.
 Symptoms of a DVT include worsening pain, swelling and redness of the calf.
 Please contact us if you are concerned.

 Swelling, Bruising and Stiffness: Swelling, bruising and pain around the operative and hip joint are common but will settle.
 Because swelling tends to follow gravity you may will see swelling and bruising in the thigh and knee.
 Stiffness is normal after a joint replacement.
 Your exercise programme from the physiotherapy team will help with this – it is very important to do your exercises religiously.
 Please contact us if you are concerned.